 Available on iOS and Android, the Mimo app gives you insight about your baby’s sleep quality (REM vs non-REM), sleep activity, respiration, body position, and skin temperature.
 You can even set up alerts to be kept notified of changes in your baby’s activity including irregular breathing, wake-ups and roll-overs.

 Mimo kimonos are available in three different sizes, so you can keep monitoring your little one as they grow.
 Kimonos are machine washable, 100% soft cotton, and you can even throw them into the dryer on low heat.
 The Mimo can be worn under additional sleepwear such as a swaddle or pajamas, or can be worn on top of up to three layers of cotton.

 The Pacif-i is a device that allows you to know your infant’s temperature, without disturbing them.
 Because the gadget emits a low-energy Bluetooth signal to your phone every two minutes, it also works as an excellent location tracker.

-On the outside, the device looks just like a normal pacifier, but the Pacif-i contains sensors within its silicon teat that monitor your baby’s temperature.
-The smartphone app time-stamps and plots the day’s temperature on a graph, displaying a child’s temperature progression over time.
+On the outside, the gadget looks just like a normal pacifier, but hidden inside are sensors within its silicon teat that allow it to do its magic.
+The smartphone app time-stamps and plots the day’s temperature on a graph, so you can see the progression over time.
 You can even set up alerts and reminders when to re-take your baby’s temperature or administer medication.

 Pacif-i has a range of 30 feet, so you can monitor your infant’s even while they are in another room.
 To be on the safe side, the smartphone app allows the device to be calibrated from other temperature measuring devices such as infra-red in-ear thermometers.